Robot Setup#

 Note

-The network configuration of the VisionController has been changed
+You have changed the network configuration of the VisionController

-The server starts automatically when FlexiVision One opens, but it requires manual reconfiguration after changes.
+The server starts automatically when the FlexiVision One software is opened, but requires manual reconfiguration after changes.

-After reconfiguration, verify that the server is active:
+After reconfiguration, check that the server is active:

 7 |